sirikon/servitor/README.md

 Any subdirectory under `<working_directory>/config/jobs` with an executable file called `run` inside will be considered a **job**.
 Jobs are **executed** by executing the `run` file in its own directory.
 The logs of the execution are captured and stored.

-The default UI and the HTTP API allows exploring jobs, executions, logs, and triggering new executions.
+The default UI and the HTTP API allow exploring jobs, executions, logs, and triggering new executions.

 ## Install